-Bill Clinton’s Former Spiritual Advisor Was Accused Of Sexual Harassment Again
+Bill Clinton’s Former Spiritual Adviser Was Accused of Sexual Harassment Again

 In April, Bill Hybels announced an early retirement from his role as pastor of the church.
 The announcement came after a Chicago Tribune report that detailed years of complaints and allegations against the pastor for unwanted touching, inappropriate comments, and once, an unwanted kiss.

 Hybels denied the allegations, but announced to his congregation that for he would move his retirement date up by six months.
 He reportedly called the allegations “flat out lies” and said that he “placed myself in situations that would be far wiser to avoid.
-I was naive.”
+I was naïve.”

 Two pastors of Willow Creek Church have issued statements saying that they believe the women who came forward with allegations against Hybels.

-Before his retirement, Hybels not only lead a megachurch, but served as spiritual advisor to Bill Clinton during the scandal involving Monica Lewinsky, and has written several books on leadership
+Before his retirement, Hybels not only led a megachurch, but served as a spiritual adviser to Bill Clinton during the scandal involving Monica Lewinsky, and has written several books on leadership